New predictive models allow to show the evolution of tourists demand a year ahead.

 However, the USA market was generating 38% of the mentions on social networks about tourism in Cuba, but only 8% of hotel reviews.
 Canada, on the other hand, generated 48% of the hotel reviews.

 At the same time, the intention to travel to Cuba from Italy, United Kingdom, Spain or Argentina had also increased.

-“The conclusion was that Travel demand from the US, alone, didn’t explain the rise in hotel prices and everything seemed to indicate that a call effect was being produced”.
+“The conclusion was that travel demand from the US alone was unable to explain the rise in hotel prices and everything seemed to indicate that a call effect was being produced”.

-In other words, tourists from other countries where rushing to Travel to Cuba “before it changed” due to the supposed massive arrival of Americans and, therefore, that year´s price boom was only a temporary effect.
+In other words, tourists from other countries were rushing to travel to Cuba “before it changed” due to the supposed massive arrival of Americans and, therefore, that year’s price boom was only a temporary effect.

-This article has been published September’s HOSTELTUR magazine.
+This article has been published in the September edition of the HOSTELTUR magazine.